 Foster Care Program

 Welcome to the SPCA of Wake County’s foster program!
 Your volunteer contributions allow the SPCA to continue to save as many animal lives as possible.
 We THANK YOU for your compassion and commitment and welcome you to our foster family!

 Pets are placed into foster care for many reasons.
-They may be too young for sterilization, they may be sick or injured, or they may need socialization or training.
-The SPCA also sends pets to foster care to help open up kennel space at the Holding Center so more pets can be pulled from area shelters.
+They may be too young, they may be sick or injured, or they may need socialization or training.
+The SPCA also sends pets to foster care to help open up kennel space so more pets can be pulled from area shelters.

 The Foster Experience

 Fostering animals will require consistent care.
 You will be responsible for providing a safe and suitable environment for the foster animal, along with food, water, basic training, and of course lots of love and socialization!
 Fostering pets can be a positive experience for the whole family; however, you must be 18 years or older to be the primary Foster Care Volunteer and sign the Foster Care Agreement.

 Some fosters will need to be provided with daily medications.
 You must follow the prescription and protocols given by the SPCA medical staff.